schneidermatic/Elastax/stack-405/README.md

     **NOTE:** x_setup modifies Kernel parameter and reboots your host system after 30 seconds\
     due to the modifications of the kernel parameter.

-03. a) Choose the use cases stack-015 and generate the ssl-certificate which is needed for running\
+03. a) Choose the use cases stack-405and generate the ssl-certificate which is needed for running\
    Kibana in a secure mode so that the 'Alerting' can be enabled.

         $ cd ~/stack/stack-015